ton-blockchain/ton-language-server/README.md

 # TON Language Server

-Language server and an extension for VSCode-based editors with comprehensive support for TON Blockchain languages and technologies including Tolk, FunC, Fift assembly, TL-B, BoC and Blueprint.
+Language server and an [extension for VS Code](./editors/code) and VSCode-based editors with comprehensive support for TON Blockchain languages and technologies including Tolk, FunC, Fift assembly, TL-B, BoC and Blueprint.

 **[Features] • [Installation] • [Troubleshooting]**